 MongoDB.Driver.MongoCommandException: Command insert failed: WriteConflict.

 Starting from version 2.2, MongoDB persistence uses exclusive locks when updating or deleting saga data.
 The saga persister tries to acquire an exclusive lock on the saga data for up to 60 seconds.
 If, within this time period, an exclusive lock cannot be acquired, a

 TimeoutException is thrown and regular message retry policies are applied.

 System.TimeoutException: Unable to acquire exclusive write lock for saga on collection 'collectionName'

-Prior to version 2.2 MongoDB persistence uses optimistic concurrency control when updating or deleting saga data.
+In versions prior to version 2.2, MongoDB persistence uses optimistic concurrency control when updating or deleting saga data.

 MongoDB.Driver.MongoCommandException: Command update failed: WriteConflict.

 Handlemethod on the saga will be invoked, even though the message might be later rolled back.
 Hence it is important to ensure not to perform any work in saga handlers that can't roll back together with the message.
 This also means that should there be high levels of concurrency there will be N-1 rollbacks where N is the number of concurrent messages.
 This can cause throughput issues and might require design changes.